Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 - If you want your sauce to have a little extra kick and don’t think that the cayenne powder is enough you can add a pinch of crushed red pepper to this sauce.
 You can also try it with a spicy tomato sauce.

 - You can swap garlic powder for fresh garlic or dried minced garlic.

 - No Italian seasoning?
 Add 1 Tablespoon of oregano and 1 teaspoon of basil instead.

 Spread the sauce on top of your pizza dough before adding cheese and baking.

 The recipe makes enough for 2-3 large pizzas; or several smaller personal-sized pizzas.

 You will find that this pizza sauce pairs well with any of your favorite pizza toppings.
 Pepperoni, mushrooms, peppers, chicken… you really can’t go wrong.

 Not sure what to do with extra pizza sauce?
-Use it as a marinara-type dip with garlic bread, mozzarella sticks, toasted ravioli, etc.
+Use it as a marinara-type dip with garlic bread, pepperoni bread, mozzarella sticks, toasted ravioli, etc.